espnet/espnet/egs2/TEMPLATE/svs1/README.md

 To prepara a new recipe, we first split songs into segments via `--silence` option if no official segmentation provided.

-Then, we transfer the raw data into `score.json`, where situations can be categorized into two cases:
+Then, we transfer the raw data into `score.json`, where situations can be categorized into two cases depending on the annotation:

 #### Case 1: phoneme annotation and standardized score